xiangyanfei212/Ocean_AI_model/README.md

 ## Dependencies
-The following dependencies are required to run Poseidon:
+The following dependencies are required to run AI-GOMS:

 - Python >= 3.8
 - PyTorch >= 1.8.0